5 Inexpensive Window Treatments That Look Designer (Blinds, Shades, Curtains)

 My goal was to revamp this window to make it the focal piece of the room, making it appear larger than it actually is.

-1) Install Faux Wood Blinds: Under $50 and Look Custom
+1) Install These Faux Wood Blinds: Under $50 & Looks Custom

 Easy to match with modern, farmhouse, or transitional decor

-2) Add Linen Style Curtains: Affordable and Luxurious
+2) Add These Linen Style Curtains: Affordable & Luxurious

 If you want to add texture and softness to your room without overwhelming the space, affordable linen curtains are the way to go.

-We used these cream farmhouse style curtains from Lowe’s and they’re just stunning for under $30!
+We used these cream farmhouse style curtains from Lowe’s and they’re one of my favorite budget finds for under $30!

 Can be used for any design style